JuliaAtoms/AtomicLevels.jl/docs/src/configurations.md

 end
 ```

-We define a configuration to be a set of orbitals with their associated occupation (i.e. the
+We define a configuration to be a set of orbitals with their
-number of electron on that orbital).
-We can represent a particular configuration with an
+associated occupation (i.e. the number of electron on that
+orbital).
+We can represent a particular configuration with an instance
-instance of the [`Configuration`](@ref) type.
+of the [`Configuration`](@ref) type.
+The orbitals of a configuration
+can be unsorted (default) or sorted according to the canonical
+ordering (first by ``n``, then by ``\ell``, &c).
+It is important to
+allow for arbitrary order, since permutation of the orbitals in a
+configuration, in general incurs a phase shift of matrix elements, &c.

 ```@docs
 Configuration